Close

 Why Are POTS Lines Going Away?

 POTS lines going away raises a lot of questions and issues, especially for most businesses that rely on them for communication.
 For one, can you still get a POTS line, and if so, should you?
-After decades of seemingly reliable service, you may be wondering what’s driving this massive change.
+After decades of seemingly reliable service, you may wonder what’s driving this massive change.
 Let’s take a closer look at the decision by the Federal Communications Communication (FCC), POTS lines going away, and the primary reasons why they’re being phased out.

 FCC Phase Out

 When it comes to the reasons surrounding POTS lines going away, the FCC started phasing them out due to a number of disadvantages and challenges.
 This shift was significantly influenced by regulatory changes, including FCC Order 15-97, known as Technology Transitions, which permitted incumbent local exchange carriers (ILECs) to begin phasing out analog phone lines, provided they issued a minimum 180-day notice to customers.
-The process accelerated with FCC Order 19-72, which eased the retirement of copper infrastructure by lifting ILECs’ obligations to offer unbundled copper loops and discounts on copper resale POTS lines.

 Expensive